 Located in Prairie Creek State Park and just off the Newton B. Drury Scenic Parkway, this is a two-minute walk to stunning old-growth redwood trees.
 A viewing platform and interpretive signage is located by the "Big Tree".
 It is estimated that this tree is more than 1,500 years old.
 Many other equally impressive trees will be found on all the nearby trails.

-The walk to the Big Tree is less than 200 yards (100 meters) from the parking area.
+The walk to the Big Tree is 75 yards (68 meters) from the parking area.
 The trail is wheelchair accessible.
 This location is popular with visitors, tour groups or charter busses that have less than half an hour to experience any redwoods.

 Detailed trail information, interpretive panels and audio boxes are located at the trailhead.
 Visitors can hear and learn from Yurok elders about redwood trees and the people who have lived here since time immemorial.